coderforlife/ms-compress/README.md

 Microsoft document about the CAB LZX format: http://msdn.microsoft.com/en-us/library/bb417343.aspx#lzxdatacompressionformat

-Untested for accuracy.
+Partially tested for accuracy.
 Untested against native Windows functions.

-* Compression very "rough" but works for one example
+* Compression very "rough" but works
+ * Potentially has issues with non-32k window sized
+ * CAB compressed data may not actually be CAB compliant
  * Does not support creation of aligned offset blocks but all other features implemented
+ * Compression ratio significantly worse than Microsoft WIM LZX compression, so much so that it chooses to use uncompressed blocks in all but one of the tested files
+ * Speed untested
 * Decompression based on 7-zip code
- * Should work for WIM and CAB compressed data
+ * Should work for all valid WIM and CAB compressed data

 LZNT1
 -----